mgechev/blog.mgechev.com/_drafts/tree-shaking-angular2-application-rollup-javascript.md

 }
 ```

 `build_prod` just confirms the order into which the individual actions need to be performed.
-Lets take a look at the clean method, since it looks quite complex this time.
+Lets take a look at the `clean` method, since it looks quite complex this time:

 ```
 rm -rf dist && rm -rf app/*.ngfactory.ts && cd compiled && ls | grep -v main-ngc.ts | xargs rm && cd ..